-She has written 15 Dead-End Job mysteries for the Penguin Group: Shop till You Drop, Murder Between the Covers, Dying to Call You, Just Murdered, Murder Unleashed, Murder with Reservations, Clubbed to Death, Killer Cuts, Half-Price Homicide, Pumped for Murder, Final Sail, Board Stiff, Catnapped!, Checked Out and The Art of Murder.
+She has written 15 Dead-End Job mysteries: Shop till You Drop, Murder Between the Covers, Dying to Call You, Just Murdered, Murder Unleashed, Murder with Reservations, Clubbed to Death, Killer Cuts, Half-Price Homicide, Pumped for Murder, Final Sail, Board Stiff, Catnapped!, Checked Out and The Art of Murder.
 The series went into hardcover at Murder Unleashed.

 Her Josie Marcus, Mystery Shopper series has ten novels: Dying in Style, High Heels Are Murder, Accessory to Murder, Murder with All the Trimmings, The Fashion Hound Murders, An Uplifting Murder, Death on a Platter, Murder Is a Piece of Cake, Fixing to Die and A Dog Gone Murder.
 Fixing to Die was nominated for a Barry Award in April, 2015.

 Deal with the Devil and 13 Short Stories, a collection darkly humorous short stories, was published by Crippen & Landru.
 Her stories have appeared in anthologies including Mystery Writers of America presents Crimes by Moonlight: Mysteries from the Dark Side, edited by Charlaine Harris.
 Many Bloody Returns, edited by Charlaine Harris and Toni L. P. Kelner, and Mystery Writers of America presents Blood on Their Hands, edited by Lawrence Block.
 Her short story “Vampire Hours” was reprinted in the Barnes & Noble anthology, Vampires in Love.
 She regularly writes short stories for Alfred Hitchcock's Mystery Magazine.
 Her latest is “Gotta Go” in the November 2015 AHMM.